apache/sedona/docs/api/sql/Optimizer.md

 ```

 !!!warning
-	If you use `ST_DistanceSpheroid ` as the predicate, the unit of the distance is meter.
+	If you use `ST_DistanceSpheroid ` or `ST_DistanceSphere` as the predicate, the unit of the distance is meter.
 Currently, distance join with geodesic distance calculators work best for point data.
 For non-point data, it only considers their centroids.
+The distance join algorithm internally uses an approximate distance buffer which might lead to inaccurate results if your data is close to the poles or antimeridian.

 ## Broadcast index join